Here I Stand: Michael Ignatieff (online video)

 Other things to do

-Elif Shafak’s writing has always challenged norms and explored diverse voices, and inspired through the power of story.
-Her writing reflects a deep spiritual wisdom and in this lecture she speaks about the beliefs she stands for, why she writes and the stories she wants to tell as one of Turkey and Britain’s most famous and influential novelist.
+Elif Shafak’s writing has always challenged norms and explored diverse voices and inspired through the power of story.
+Her work reflects a deep wisdom and, in this lecture that took place on Monday 10 November, she speaks about the beliefs she stands for, why she writes and the stories she wants to tell as one of Turkey and Britain’s most celebrated and influential novelist.

 Dame Mary Beard is a preeminent British classicist, author, and television presenter, renowned for making ancient history accessible and engaging to a wide audience.
 Mary Beard has always challenged ingrained societal biases, particularly related to power and gender with historical insight and an honesty that illuminate contemporary issues.
-In this lecture she speaks about some of the lessons we need to learn from history.
+In this lecture, on Monday 17 December, she spoke about some of the lessons we need to learn from history.